Goyt Valley walk 1: The Riverside

 Above: A ‘Relive’ version of the walk recorded in July 2019.
 Click to play and use the expand option to view in full-screen. click here for more ‘Relives’.

 Walk description & directions

-1: The starting point is Errwood Hall car park, which is opposite the shore of Errwood Reservoir.
-If the road is closed – which it often is during Summer weekends – park at one of the other car parks on either side of the dam wall, and walk along the road to reach the starting point.
+1: The starting point is Errwood Hall car park, which is alongside Errwood Reservoir, just past the modern bridge.
+If the road is closed – which it is on Bank Holidays and Sundays between 1st May and 30th September – park at one of the other car parks on either side of the dam wall, and walk along the road to reach the starting point.

 2: Walk up the grass slope, past the information board, go though a gap in the stone wall at the top, and turn left along the footpath.

 3: Keep along this path, with the stone wall on your left, all the way until you reach the narrow road.

 4: Cross the road and go through the wooden gate on the opposite side.
 This section of the walk is ideal for wheelchair users and baby-buggies.
 Follow the path as it gently slopes down to reach the River Goyt (which is very much a stream at this point).

 5: The end of the Riverside path is a wonderfully scenic spot to rest a while, beside the Goyt.
 Follow the narrow track in the same direction, up a series of steps, to reach the single-track road, and turn left at the top.

 7: Retrace your steps and continue along the road to return to the car park.
 If you’re not keen on walking on tarmac, go back down to the Riverside path, cross the road as you exit, and follow the path on the left as it rises up the slope.
 At the end of this path you could either turn right to return to the car park, or turn left to visit the ruins of Errwood Hall.